nextflow-io/nextflow/docs/sharing.rst

     nextflow run nextflow-io-/hello -r v1.1

+It will execute two different code revisions as specified.

 Commands to manage pipelines
 ============================

 The following commands allows you to perform some basic operations that can be used to manage your pipelines.

-Anyway Nextflow is not meant to replace functionalities provided by the `Git` tool, you may still need it to create new repositories or commit changes, etc.
+.. note:: Anyway Nextflow is not meant to replace functionalities provided by the `Git` tool, you may still need it to create new repositories or commit changes, etc.

 List available pipelines
 -------------------------